Skip to main content

 Overview

 AutoSend uses API Key authentication with Bearer tokens.
 Every API request must include your API key in the Authorization header.
-API keys are tied to a specific project and provide access to all resources within that project.
+AutoSend has two types of API keys, each with different scope and purpose.

 Creating an API Key

-After generation, you’ll see your API Key Secret displayed once:
+After generation, your API Key Secret is shown once:

 For security reasons, the API key secret is only shown once during creation.
 You will NOT be able to view it again.